mangalam-research/salve/README.rst

 ============

-Salve (Schema-Aware Library for Validation and Edition) is a Javascript library which implements a validator able to validate an XML document on the basis of a subset of RelaxNG.
+Salve (Schema-Aware Library for Validation and Edition) is a JavaScript library which implements a validator able to validate an XML document on the basis of a subset of RelaxNG.
 Plans are to support as much RelaxNG as possible but for now salve has, by conscious design, the following limitations: